Previously written – Pattaya.

-We retired to our apartment that night after a good amount of shopping and food!
+We retired to our apartment that night after the right amount of shopping and food!

 The next morning was about exploring the local food for breakfast.
-I am a non vegetarian and open to experiments.
-However, there is one peculiar smell that might make you a li’l averse to trying the sea food.
-However, the street food market in Phuket is huge and pretty alluring.
+I am a non-vegetarian and open to experiments.
+However, there is one particular smell that might make you a li’l averse to trying the seafood.
+However, the street food market in Phuket is enormous and pretty alluring.

 For breakfast, we went to this li’l and authentic Thai street restaurant.
-I had Hainanese chicken, which is a originally a Chinese dish, made of boiled skinned chicken.
-It’s bland and best enjoyed with the chicken clear soup and Thai chilly sauces.
+I had Hainanese chicken, which is a formerly a Chinese dish, made of boiled, skinned chicken.
+It’s bland and best enjoyed with the clear chicken soup and chilly Thai sauces.
 And yes, it is pretty filling and a great and healthy breakfast to keep you going for the rest of the day.

 And on this very day, I was introduced to the heavenly food – sticky rice and mango.
 It is one of the best dishes that I had tried there till that day (yes, more to come!).
-The best part about tropical countries are their fruits.
-So this dish makes you enjoy a ripe and pulpy mango with sticky rice made in coconut milk – which gives a mild aroma of coconut, keeping in mind that the major flavour of this dish is mango.
+The best part of tropical countries is their fruits.
+So this dish makes you enjoy a ripe and pulpy mango with sticky rice made in coconut milk – which gives a mild aroma of coconut, keeping in mind that the significant flavour of this dish is mango.